mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-requirements.md

 toc: true
 permalink: mythic-skyrim-requirements.html
 folder: mythic-skyrim
+summary: The following are required to install and play Mythic Skyrim.
 ---
-The following are required to install and play Mythic Skyrim.

 ## General Requirements
 * Skyrim Anniversary Edition on Steam